MicrosoftDocs/azure-docs/articles/openshift/howto-setup-environment.md

 # Set up your Microsoft Azure Red Hat OpenShift dev environment

-To build and run Microsoft Azure Red Hat OpenShift applications on your Windows development machine, you'll need:
+To build and run Microsoft Azure Red Hat OpenShift applications:

+* Purchase Azure virtual machine reserved instances.
-* Version 2.0.43 or higher of the Azure CLI (or use the Azure Cloud Shell)
+* Install Version 2.0.43 or higher of the Azure CLI (or use the Azure Cloud Shell).
-* A tenant, or Azure Active Directory (Azure AD), for your OpenShift cluster
+* Create a tenant (Azure Active Directory) for your OpenShift cluster if you don't already have one.
-* An Azure AD application object
+* Create an Azure AD application object.
-* An Azure AD user that you'll use to sign into apps running on your OpenShift cluster
+* Create an Azure AD user that you'll use to sign into apps running on your OpenShift cluster.
-* Manually register providers and features
+* Manually register Azure Red Hat OpenShift providers and features.

 The following instructions will help you get everything ready.

+## Purchase Azure virtual machine reserved instances

+Before you can use Azure Red Hat OpenShift, you need to purchase Azure virtual machine reserved instances.

+If you are an Azure customer, [purchase Azure virtual machine reserved instances](https://aka.ms/openshift/buy).
+A reservation reduces your spend by pre-paying for fully managed Azure services.
+You can see [what are Azure Reservations](https://docs.microsoft.com/azure/billing/billing-save-compute-costs-reservations) to learn more about reservations and how they save you money.

+If you are not an Azure customer, [contact sales](https://aka.ms/openshift/contact-sales) and fill out the sales form at the bottom of the page to start the process.

 ## Install the Azure CLI